Neuxbane/NeuxbaneAI/README.md

 # NeuxbaneNet
-As far as I know about Neural Network, I write it in this code. this neural network library is updateable.
-Any Optimizer, Training algorithm, activation function, etc can be addable.
+As far as I know about Neural Network, I wrote it in this code.
+This neural network library can be updated.
+Any optimizer, Training algorithm, activation function, etc can be added very easily.

+@copyright 2021 by Banu Chrisnadi